snowhj0358/snowhj0358/README.md

 <!-- Any image aligned to the right.
 Beware the width -->
 <img width="55%" align="right" alt="Github" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg"/>

-- 👨🏽‍💻 I’m currently working on [MoneyBox](https://github.com/JoshuasProgramming/MoneyBox)
+- 👨🏽‍💻 I’m currently working on.
-- 😃 I recently completed a project called [Koccon 2.0](https://github.com/JoshuasProgramming/Kocoon-ver.2)
+- 😃 I recently completed a project called.
 - 🌱 I’m currently learning React, algorithms and Tailwind CSS
 - 👯 I’m looking to collaborate on anything that we can both add to our portfolio (I'm also interested in freelancing from fiverr)🤝
-- 📫 How to reach me: joshuathomas2852@gmail.com
+- 📫 How to reach me: robinsoncurus@gmail.com
-- Here is my [Personal Portfolio](https://joshuathomas.dev) [20 PROJECTS]

 **Languages and Tools:**